amankmeena/Task-Manager/README.md

 # Task Manager

 A simple task management application built with React.js and localStorage.
+Link to a live demo of the application: [Task-Manager](https://task-manager-eight-omega.vercel.app/)

 ## Features
 - Add, edit, and delete tasks.